pahimar/Equivalent-Exchange-3/README.md

 		* Server log (if applicable)
 		* Detailed description of the bug
 5. Click `Submit new issue`, and wait for feedback!

-###FAQ
-The FAQ is now located on the [wiki](https://github.com/pahimar/Equivalent-Exchange-3/wiki/Frequently-Reported-Questions).